hamishgibbs/lit_review_graph/README.md

 ![](img/graph_screenshot.png)

-*Find papers which constitute the largest citation count in the network:*
+*Find the papers which make up the majority of citations in the network:*

 ![](img/cumulative_citations_screenshot.png)